Anatomiclab/GastroFLOW/README.md

-## Finding the Optimized parameters for models using Talos
+## Finding the optimized parameters for models using Talos

 To find the optimized parameters of model using Talos, use script `talos_tunning.py`